Theology, Religion, and Philosophy of Religion (TRPR)

-Theology, Religion, and Philosophy of Religion is one of the most wide-ranging of the subjects that can be studied at Cambridge with papers in history, philosophy, languages, biblical studies and religion and the human sciences.
-Students can study all the major faiths and there are a number of innovative and interdisciplinary papers which reflect the particular strengths of the Cambridge Divinity Faculty including: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.
+Theology, Religion, and Philosophy of Religion (TRPR) is one of the most wide-ranging of the subjects that can be studied at Cambridge.
+Four or five papers are taken in each year in subjects as diverse as philosophy, doctrine, biblical literature, scriptural languages, Islam, Judaism, Hinduism, and comparative religion.
+After a first year with a compulsory language paper and biblical paper, students can specialize in one area or create a blend to reflect their own interests.
+One of the particular strengths of the Cambridge Divinity Faculty are its interdisciplinary papers: Christians and Muslims before and after Muhammed, Self and Salvation in Indian and Western Thought, Theology and Science, Christianity and Society in Africa and its Diaspora.

 UCAS Code: V600